nbarbettini/little-aspnetcore-book/chapters/mvc-basics/add-service-class.md

 > Separating your application logic into one layer that handles database access and another layer that handles presenting a view is sometimes called a layered, 3-tier, or n-tier architecture.

 .NET and C# include the concept of **interfaces**, where the definition of an object's methods and properties is separate from the class that actually contains the code for those methods and properties.
-Interfaces make it easy to keep your classes decoupled and easy to test, as you'll see here (and later in the chapter on testing).
+Interfaces make it easy to keep your classes decoupled and easy to test, as you'll see here (and later in the *Automated testing* chapter).

 First, create an interface that will represent the service that can interact with to-do items in the database.
 By convention, interfaces are prefixed with "I".
 Create a new file in the Services directory: